Corionis/ELS/artifacts/document/developer.md

  1. Goto mock/scripts/<your O/S, linux/mac or windows>/
  2. Run reset.bat or reset.sh  that creates a mock/test environment
  3. Run 80-10-Navigator-local.bat or 80-10-Navigator-local.sh

+### Tips

+ 1. Various places in the code have several distinct sections, e.g. case statements and initialization segments.
+In many of those places each "section" may be found by searching for the pattern:  // ---

+2. Communications time-out handling and the many changes those areas have gone through made finding the code locations more important.
+Search the code for:  _time-out_  to find the relevant code locations.